-At Veghel the 501st PIR was dropped on two drop zones to enable an attack on the bridges over the AA and the Zuid Willemsvaart from both banks.
+At Veghel the 501st PIR was supposed to be dropped on two drop zones to enable an attack on the bridges over the AA and the Zuid Willemsvaart from both banks.
 Unfortunately, the 1st battalion which was to land on the north bank on drop zone A1 had a misdrop and landed around Heeswijk Castle (5km west of Veghel) they quickly marched to Veghel but the bridges there were already secured by the rest of the 501st which landed on drop zone A between Eerde and Veghel.

 At Son the 506th PIR was less fortunate, after landing on drop zone C they attacked the bridge over the Wilhelmina canal but it was blown in their face when they reached it.
-The engineers of the 101st started building an improvised footbridge across allowing the 506th to start their attack on Eindhoven but they did not reach it that day.
+The engineers of the 101st started building an improvised footbridge allowing the 506th to start their attack on Eindhoven but they did not reach it that day.
 Sniping Germans kept delaying the advance until they eventually halted for the night.

 The 1/502nd PIR captured the bridges over the Dommel at St Oedenrode.
 At Best H Coy 2/502nd PIR tried to take the bridge at over the Wilhelmina canal which suddenly became a prime objective for the 101st having lost the bridge at Son.
 Unexpected heavy German resistance made the capture of the bridge that day impossible and the platoon that reaches the bridge becomes surrounded.